infodemics/infodemics-manual/README.md

 You can also see all locations and modify them (even removing them totally) from the circle settings.

-### Public Calls

-This feature is under construction.

-### Disbursements

-This feature is under construction.

 ## Apps

 Infodemics is so easy to use that one can easily forget it is a one stop risk communication platform.